JMorr4/Computer-Science/Contents/BlackJack Project/BlackJack.md

 ## Images

 Next, I had to spend a lot of time managing the images I was going to use for the UI in this project.
-It took a while finding, cutting, cropping and downloading everything, but they've been clumped together and uploaded [here](https://github.com/JMorr4/Computer-Science/blob/main/Contents/BlackJack%20Project/Images.md).
+It took a while finding, cutting, cropping and downloading everything, but they've been clumped together and uploaded in a seperate file [here](https://github.com/JMorr4/Computer-Science/blob/main/Contents/BlackJack%20Project/Images.md).

 <br>